jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/setcontrollerof.md

   Update the controller that manages how terminals interact with the ecosystem.

   @dev
-  A controller cant be set if:
+  A controller can be set if:
     - the project owner or an operator is changing the controller.
     - or, the controller hasn't been set yet and the message sender is the controller being set.
     - or, the current controller is setting a new controller.